osmond/ajo/README.md

 runs or recorded steps are colored by their total distance so busier days appear darker.

+The 3D route viewer now includes a globe option.
+Use the dropdown above the viewer to switch between the traditional 3D track and a rotating earth view.

+All of the map-based views are grouped under a new **Maps** tab, bringing the route viewer, timeline and virtual path tracker together in one place.

 ## Tailwind Theme Setup

 The `src/main.jsx` entry point imports `@/index.css` which includes `tailwindcss-shadcn-ui/style.css` so shadcn/ui component styles are loaded.
 The interface uses icons from the **Lucide** set via the `lucide-react` package.